Texas Rep. John Carter's office vandalized with 'Free Gaza,' red liquid

 - 40 protesters arrested outside O'Hare Airport for blocking traffic; forcing people to walk to terminals

-The post comes two days after Carter was one of 366 U.S. House members to vote yes on H. R. 8034, or the Israel Security Supplemental Appropriations Act, 2024.
+The incident came two days after Carter was one of 366 U.S. House members to vote yes on H. R. 8034, or the Israel Security Supplemental Appropriations Act, 2024.
 Fifty-eight people voted no and seven chose not to vote.

 The bill has passed the House and now heads to the Senate.